 - Abstractions into internal drainage districts but not including land drainage activities

-- Dewatering of mines, quarries and engineering works, where the water is mostly groundwater rather than rain.
+- Dewatering of mines, quarries and engineering works.
 See our guidance on licensing dewatering activities for an explanation of when a licence is required

 - Warping (abstraction of water containing silt for deposit onto agricultural land as a fertiliser)